d-ries/linux-essentials/03_commandline/01_course.md

 ```

 ### manpage sections
-Sometimes certain keywords can be used as a command, but may also be used as a (config)file, daemon, ...
-This is an issue because `man <keyword>` needs to open the propper manpage for that keyword.
+Sometimes  `man <keyword>` is used to get help of a command, but also used to get help of a (config)file, daemon, ...
+This is an issue because `man <keyword>` needs to open the manpage you are looking for.
 What if the keyword exists as a command and as a configuration file?
 A perfect example for this is `passwd`:
 ```
 student@linux-ess:~$ apropos passwd
 ...